Status: [content-frozen]

 at the Linux Hotel in Essen, Germany.
 During the weekend the group has fixed

-various issues (mostly related to gnome-shell in iceowl), being able to push
+various issues (mostly related to gnome-shell in iceowl), and has been able to push

 new versions of icedove and iceowl to